Aisling Swaine: Career

-Also between 2011 and 2015, she worked as an associate at Kimmage Development Studies Centre, and also was named as a Gender Equality and Women's Empowerment Fellow at Human Rights Education Associates.
+Also between 2011 and 2015, she worked as an associate at Kimmage Development Studies Centre, and was named as a Gender Equality and Women's Empowerment Fellow at Human Rights Education Associates.

 Swaine was named Hauser Global Fellow of the New York University School of Law in 2013.

 Since 2015, she has taught courses on gender, security and development at the Elliott School of International Affairs of the George Washington University in Washington, D.C.

+In 2021, she was named by A-Political as one of the world's 100 most influential people in Global Gender Policy.

+In 2024, she lectures at UCD.